wadud-abbasi/wadud-abbasi/README.md

 # Abdul Wadud Abbasi
-I have a bird barn at home and I love raising them a lot, but they make a huge mess when I give them a duck and bird bath.
+I have a huge bird barn at home and I love raising them a lot, but they make a huge mess when I give them a duck and bird bath.
 Quack!
+I specialize in intelligent software development, medical care equipment, and practical solutions to having fun with your animals.

 ## Machine Learning Engineer

 I am particularly interested in studying electrical phenomena for RNNs and pharmacogenomic specificity.
 I believe that everyone deserves medications tailored to their specific symptoms without third-party informants, which is why I am vetted to understand the micro/macro aspects of medicine.

-###
+I'd love to chat about your projects over these languages and Python libraries.

 <img align="left" alt="MATLAB" width="40px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/matlab/matlab-original.svg" />
 <img align="left" alt="Tensorflow" width="40px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/tensorflow/tensorflow-original.svg"/>